bibledit/android/README.md

 Native dependencies are in folder "sqlite" and can be built from there.

-## libbibledit

-Script "native" builds libbibledit.a.

-## Repository
+## Build test release

-Recommended is to copy the source outside of the git repository before building.
+Run script ./copy to copy the source to a temporal location separate from the source repository.
-This leaves the repository uncluttered.
-Use script "copy" for that.
+Run script ./native in the temporal location to build the core library.
+Run script ./debug in the temporal location to create the app and test it on a connected Android device.
+Run script ./release to create a release version for upload to the play store.